Australian-Parliamentary-Speech/Scraper/README.md

 [![Documentation](https://github.com/Australian-Parliamentary-Speech/Scraper/actions/workflows/documentation.yml/badge.svg)](https://australian-parliamentary-speech.github.io/House_Scraper/)

 This project is divided into three parts: download, sgml download, and parsing.
-The detailed documentation is in the documentation page above.
+The detailed documentation is in the documentation page [here](https://australian-parliamentary-speech.github.io/House_Scraper/).

 # Install Julia

 To run the package, Julia needs to be installed.
-Help see https://julialang.org/install/
+For help see https://julialang.org/install/

 # Download the XML files